-The non-negligible CT between \ce{CN4PMI} and \ce{WSe2}, which becomes larger with increasing interfacial interactions between the building blocks, is further confirmed by the analysis of the PDOS (Fig.~\ref{fig:PDOS}).
-The lowest unoccupied molecular orbital (LUMO) of the molecule is found within the \ce{WSe2} gap in all considered configurations, which is a clear signature of electron doping induced by the molecule.
-All heterostructures are thus characterized by a type-II level alignment, with the highest occupied level corresponding to the valence-band maximum (VBM) of \ce{WSe2} and the lowest unoccupied state by the LUMO of \ce{CN4PMI}.
 The size of the fundamental gap varies with the interface morphology.
 As reported in Table~\ref{tab:Energy_abs-Gap}, a single dye adsorbed flat on monolayer \ce{WSe2} is characterized by the largest gap of 0.5~eV.
 This magnitude decreases with the number of underlying TMD layers, leading to 0.47~eV (0.41~eV) for the bilayer (trilayer) substrate.
 Detailed inspection of the PDOS reveals that the largest band gap in the \ce{CN4PMI}@1L heterostructure is due to the maximized upshift of the LUMO energy compared to its value in the isolated molecule (Fig.~\ref{fig:PDOS}a).
 The magnitude of this shift decreases with the number of underlying \ce{WSe2} layers (Fig.~\ref{fig:PDOS}b,c) as a result of reduced polarization induced by the substrate.
 It is worth noting that the band edges of \ce{WSe2} monolayer undergo almost no shift in the presence of a single adsorbate (Fig.~\ref{fig:PDOS}a).

 In the hybrid interfaces with bilayer and trilayer substrates, both the VBM and the conduction band minimum (CBm) of \ce{WSe2} upshift by $\sim$100~meV upon \ce{CN4PMI} adsorption.
 The highest-occupied molecular orbital (HOMO) of the dye appears around -7~eV in the PDOS reported in Fig.~\ref{fig:PDOS}a-c.
 Similar to the LUMO, its energy undergoes an increasing upshift with decreasing number of \ce{WSe2} substrate layers.
-However, neither the HOMO nor the LUMO of \ce{CN4PMI} carry signatures of hybridization, in line with the rationale elaborated for non-functionalized rylene dyes on TMDs~\cite{krum+21es}.
-On the other hand, as expected~\cite{krum+21es}, the higher unoccupied molecular orbitals appear hybridized with the substrate, as indicated by the modified shape of the corresponding band appearing between -3.5~eV and -2.5~eV in the isolated and adsobrd dye (Fig.~\ref{fig:PDOS}a-c, dashed magenta \textit{vs.} solid purple curves).
+However, neither the HOMO nor the LUMO of \ce{CN4PMI} carries signatures of hybridization, in line with the rationale elaborated for non-functionalized rylene dyes on TMDs.\cite{krum+21es,mela+22pccp} On the other hand, as expected,\cite{krum+21es} the higher unoccupied molecular orbitals appear hybridized with the substrate, as indicated by the modified shape of the corresponding band appearing between -3.5~eV and -2.5~eV in the isolated and adsorbed dye (Fig.~\ref{fig:PDOS}a-c, dashed magenta \textit{vs.} solid purple curves).